Freezer Sweet Potato Home Fries

 So many veggies (onions, peas, corn, peppers) I can just plop in the freezer for use later and they work GREAT!

-…but potatoes become a slimy yucky mess when you do that.
+…but raw sweet potatoes become a slimy yucky mess when you do that.

-I don’t know about you, but I love me a good breakfast skillet with some pan-fried potatoes (see my regular home fries recipe here)
+I don’t know about you, but I love me a good breakfast skillet with some pan-fried potatoes! (see my regular potato home fries recipe here)

-I also love how great my body feels when I wake up and fuel it well…but like most of you, I don’t have time to do that on a regular basis without a little help from meal prep.
+I also love how great my body feels when I wake up and fuel it well!
+However, I don’t have time to do that on a regular basis without a little help from meal prep.

 …which is why I HAD to figure out a way to freeze potatoes for quick and easy breakfasts.